Are you a writer looking for a new laptop?

 250GB of storage space at least, more if you are a prolific writer or don’t use the cloud.

 Next, you need to think about the weight and portability of the laptop.
-If you plan on doing a lot of writing on the go, you’ll need something lightweight and easy to carry around.
+If you do a lot of writing on the go, you’ll need something lightweight and easy to carry around.

 Also, consider that you may not want something too heavy to carry around with you, but at the same time, a laptop that’s too light can feel flimsy and less than ideal for extended periods of typing.